redstone99/hass-alert2/README.md

             sticky: "{% if notify_reason == 'Fire' %} True {% else %} False {% endif %}"
             # Array of dict data field
             actions: "{% if notify_reason=='Fire' %} [{ 'action': 'foo', 'title': 'bar' }] {% else %} [] {% endif %}",

+The `data` dict may be specified in multiple locations.
+These are merged together to produce the final `data` dict passed to notifiers.
+The merge order is 1) `defaults` section of your YAML config, 2) "Defaults" in the UI "Alert Manager" card, 3) individual alert definition.
+So the individual alert definition has the highest precedence.
+The merge is done on a key-by-key basis.

+For example, the following will result in a dict `{ a: 2, b: 3 }` being sent to notifiers:

+    alert2:
+      defaults:
+        data: { a: 1 }
+      alerts:
+        - domain: test
+          name: foo
+          data: { a: 2, b: 3 }

 #### Notifier config